 Emotional connections are the secret to success for retailers who have strategically built deep relationships with their customers.
-These emotional connections are driven by data and technology, according to a new study that examines behaviors and emotions of 3,000 shoppers to reveal how even big retailers need to think and act small to build all-important emotional connections.
+These powerful connections are driven by data and technology, according to a new study that examines behaviors and emotions of 3,000 shoppers.
+The study reveals how even big retailers need to think and act small to build all-important emotional connections.

 Here is an example of how one hugely successful retailer views the importance of emotional connections to its business model: